-To analyze the fracture networks, we chose a sampling strategy comparable to the polygon sampling by Nyberg et al. (2018), which allows for two-dimensional areal sampling of fracture networks by a manually defined area or subareas therein.
+To analyze the fracture networks, we chose a sampling strategy comparable to the polygon sampling of Nyberg et al. (2018) which allows two-dimensional areal sampling of fracture networks by in a manually defined area or subareas therein.
 This approach allows us to analyze the domains entirely as areas and to identify possible spatial heterogeneities between and within the map domains.

-We used ArcGIS as the main platform in combination with the NetworkGT plugin (Nyberg et al., 2018).
-The ArcGIS environment enables us to measure fracture length and strike directions based on the traced segments of the fractures that are depicted in the georeferenced and orthorectified mosaics.

-These 2D fracture networks may be described in terms of vertices and edges that constitute a spatial graph (e.g., Sanderson et al., 2019), in which the set of vertices comprises the intersections of, for example, abutting or crosscutting fractures as well as the terminating points of isolated fracture tips.
+- We used ArcGIS as main platform in combination with the NetworkGT plugin (Nyberg et al., 2018).
+The ArcGIS environment enables us to measure fracture length and strike directions based on the traced segments of the fractures that are depicted in the georeferenced and orthorectified mosaics. - These 2D fracture networks may be described in terms of vertices and edges that constitute a spatial graph (e.g. 215 Sanderson et al., 2019), in which the set of vertices comprises the intersections of e.g. abutting or crosscutting fractures as well as the terminating points of isolated fracture tips.
 The sinuosity of the fracture is approximated using piecewise linear edges.
-Because the intersection points between these edges are also considered vertices, we will follow the usage by Nyberg et al. (2018), for example, and refer to intersections of fractures as nodes.

-The nodes are classified in terms of node degree, i.e., the number of edges that pass through it, and the edges are classified based on the type of branches.
-Sanderson and Nixon (2015) specify three node types: isolated (I), abutting (Y), and crosscutting (X), whose relative proportions define the topology of the graph.
+Because the intersection points between these edges are also considered as vertices, we will follow the usage of e.g. Nyberg et al. (2018) and refer to intersections of fractures as nodes. - The nodes are classified in terms of node degree, i.e., the number of edges that pass through it, and the edges are classified based on the type of branches.
+Sanderson and Nixon (2015) specify three node types, isolated (I), abutting (Y), and crosscutting (X) whose relative proportions define the topology of the graph.
 In our interpretations, the nodes of fractures censored by the boundary of the sample area are classified as end nodes (E).
 The fracture segments connecting the nodes and referred to as branches may be classified into three types.
-The branch types are I-I when both nodes at the branch tips are I nodes, C-I when connected at one tip (via an abutting or crosscutting node) but isolated at the other, and C-C when both tips end at a Y or X node.

-Figure 3.
-Overview of the automated fracture detection process (reproduced with permission from Prabhakaran et al., 2019).

-The manually traced fractures were split into segments between intersections to apply these topological analysis tools from the NetworkGT plugin (Nyberg et al., 2018).
-This step is necessary for the manually traced fractures, because they have been traced along a path from fracture tip to fracture tip and do not yet include information on intersections with other fractures along that path.
-Furthermore, the traces cannot be processed using NetworkGT in their initial form, because the toolbox requires single-part features instead of multi-part features (i.e., every segment with its own ID instead of several connected segments with a shared ID to represent the complete fracture trace).
-For the automatically generated traces that are already segmented at intersections as output from the technique by Prabhakaran et al. (2019), this processing step is not necessary.
+The branch types are I - I when both nodes at the branch tips are I-nodes, C-I when connected at one tip (via an abutting - 225 or crosscutting node) but isolated at the other, and C-C when both tips end at a Y or X node.
+The manually-traced fractures were split into segments between intersections to apply these topological analysis tools from the NetworkGT plugin (Nyberg et al., 2018).
+This step is necessary for the manually-traced fractures because they have been traced along a path from fracture tip to fracture tip and do not yet include information of intersections with other fractures along that path.
+Furthermore, the traces cannot be processed using NetworkGT - 230 in their initial form, because the toolbox requires singlepart features instead of multipart features (i.e. every segment with an own ID instead of several connected segments with a shared ID to represent the complete fracture trace).
+For the automatically generated traces that are already segmented at intersections as output from the technique of Prabhakaran et al. (2019), this processing step is not necessary. - NetworkGT only supports nodes of the types I, Y, and X nodes of higher order, i.e. more than four branches intersecting at one point are returned as error nodes due to the missing implementation of such cases.
+To assign the correct order of the node to the returned error nodes, the spatial join function from the ArcGIS Analysis Toolbox was used to count the number of intersecting branches at the specific nodes, allowing us to reassign their type accordingly as special cases of X nodes, where five (Penta), six (Hexa), seven (Hepta) or eight (Octa) branches intersect.
+This is possible, because the spatial join function allows matching the branches to the target error node